beechnut/transition-memo/README.md

 # Transition Memo

-The Transition Team for the new mayor of Boston, Marty Walsh,
+The Transition Team for the new mayor of Boston, Marty Walsh, reached out to me for guidance on civic technology and open data.

+## This is my tentative response, still being edited.

 View `transition-memo.md` in your own markdown editor, or raw.
 GitHub-flavored Markdown does weird things to the formatting.